-"None of these victims reached out and said take down Joe Paterno's statue or fine Penn State $60 million," said Slade McLaughlin, attorney for the man known as Victim One in the Sandusky trial.
+"None of these victims reached out and said, take down Joe Paterno's statue or fine Penn State $60 million," said Slade McLaughlin, attorney for the man known as Victim 1 in the Sandusky trial.
 "These are things that independent bodies decided to do on their own. ...
 The money needs to be used in such a way that a tragedy like this never happens again."

 Citing attorney-client privilege, he declined to say exactly what his client thought of the NCAA punishment.

-The $60 million fine, roughly equal to the average gross annual income of the university's football program, is to be deposited in an endowment; it may not be used to fund such programs at Penn State.
+The $60 million fine, roughly equal to the average gross annual income of the university's football program, is to be deposited in an endowment and may not be used to fund such programs at Penn State.
 The university has five years to pay, with a minimum installment of $12 million due this year.

-An NCAA spokeswoman said the university will decide how to distribute funds consistent with the consent decree accompanying the sanctions.
+An NCAA spokeswoman said the university would decide how to distribute funds consistent with the consent decree accompanying the sanctions.

 Penn State has said it will draw on its athletic reserve fund to pay the fine and, if necessary, float a bond to meet that total.
 In no case would it use taxpayer money to fulfill the obligations, university officials said.

 Like the recent conviction of the Archdiocese of Philadelphia's Msgr.
 William J. Lynn on charges of child endangerment, Salveson said, the NCAA sanction "is a penalty against the people who knew what was happening and looked the other way.
 Now they are being held accountable."

 Montgomery County District Attorney Risa Vetri Ferman began her career as a prosecutor two decades ago handling cases of child abuse.

 "There are no entities more expert in the investigation, prosecution, and support of victims than the child advocacy centers, known as CACs," she said.